0-5788719150923125/vtx/examples/training/README.md

 ¶1051104179323678812:> I'm well, how are you?
 ```

-We do this because our bots are given the entire context of a conversation (every single user involved), rather than an isolated, 1-on-1 interaction between two users.
-I don't know if this is the best way to handle conversational AI - but it's how this project was designed!
+We do this because our bots are given the identity of each message's sender, rather than an isolated, 1-on-1 interaction between two anonymous users.
+I don't know if this is a good way to handle conversational AI - but it's how we do it.
 We're open to better ideas.

 Anyway, let's fetch our dataset: